paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 > [!NOTE]
 > This activity uses a pre-hosted file — publishing your own content requires a place to store it online, such as GitHub or Codeberg.

-> [!TIP]
-> After publishing, look at the URL in your browser's address bar.
-Notice how your Web Page Builder choices appear as URL parameters on the generated page.
-That's Small Design – your choices, made visible and shareable.

 ---

 ## 💡 The Key Takeaway